HITECHCRIME/HC_OVERVIEW/README.md

 - Access to Website and the timeline
 - Access to live creative ops updates
 - QR Code Reader for the lore puzzle mysteries
+- access to exclusive storylines
+- keeps track of your collectible physical Universe Lore Items
+- keeps track of your collectible digital Universe Lore Items

 /// note: research Glide apps for making the app